CTOs on the Move

 Greenpeace exists because this fragile earth deserves a voice.
 It needs solutions.
 It needs change.
 It needs action.
 It needs you.
 We want to tear apart the way corporations and governments act at the expense of both people and planet.
 Greenpeace comprises 27 independent national/regional entities in over 55 countries across Europe, the Americas, Africa, Asia and the Pacific, as well as a co-ordinating body, Greenpeace International.
 Greenpeace International is an equal opportunity employer with a commitment of providing a work environment that respects the dignity and worth of each individual.
 We recognize and value the benefits and strengths that diversity brings to our employees and the whole network and we thrive in an environment that encourages respect and trust.

-P F Bresee Foundation is a Los Angeles, CA-based company in the Non-profit sector.
+Int'l.
+Foundation for Cultural Property is a Denver, CO-based company in the Non-profit sector.